b19e93n/ATD2020TrafficAnomalyDetection/README.md

 # ATD2020TrafficAnomalyDetection
-This is the repository for our model of ATD2020 challenge: Traffic Anomaly Detection
+This is the repository for our model of ATD2020 challenge: Traffic Anomaly Detection.
+Please refer to the pdf file for more details